 This sort of tasks can be easily solved using ZETLab hardware and software which contains around 100 virtual instruments with various functions as well as a wide range of features solving complex tasks of data collection and processing.
 Most importantly, nowadays there is hardly any sensor (primary transducer) that could not be connected to ZETLab, and as we all know, a sensor is eyes and ears of any system.

 Let’s take a task of determining spatial coordinates of vibration source or noise source as a working example demonstrating features of both hardware and software (mathematical) part.
 To make the task a little more difficult, we will mention that it is a low intensity source with a comparable or even lower level of background noises.
 For example, these can be man-made noises (highway, railways, pumping station engines, interference of industrial network 50 Hz, etc.), natural noises (purl of water) which neither can be canceled nor banned.
 However, by using ZETLab mathematical complex you can extract a useful signal of your interest.

-Setting a task: there is a certain territory where it is required to control and detected unauthorized access, for example, digging.
+Setting a task: there is a certain territory where it is required to control and detect unauthorized access, for example, digging.
 If there is a breach, it is necessary to try to determine the coordinates of this place.
 The system consists of:

 - VS 1313 seismic sensors identifying vibration of soil;